runammm/HabitLink/README.md

 HabitLink is designed with a modular, microservices-oriented architecture.

-1.  **Voice Pre-processing Module**: Captures the user's voice, isolates it from background noise, and converts speech to text using an STT/ASR engine.
-The original audio is immediately deleted to protect privacy.
+1.  **Voice Pre-processing Module**: Captures the user's voice and streams it to a local `WhisperLiveKit` server for real-time speech-to-text conversion.
+The original audio is processed in memory and not permanently stored, ensuring privacy.
 2.  **Analysis Loop Module**: The core engine that analyzes the transcribed text for the target indicators (Speech Rate, Filler Words, Grammar).
 3.  **Feedback Module**: Delivers feedback based on the analysis, primarily through the web dashboard in the MVP.
 4.  **User Interface (UI)**: A web dashboard that allows users to start/stop analysis sessions, configure settings, and view results.